10 Weird Discounts You Can Get With Your Costco Membership

 With 10- to 20-piece wedding bouquet collections ranging from just $290 to $550, you’ll have all the pretty petals you heart desires on the big day, without going over budget.

 That $3,000 difference is worth the price of a Costco membership.
 Now, channel your inner Bob Vila and get building.

 9. Your Insurance

 As a Costco member, you have access to everything from pet insurance to term life insurance.

 Health insurance plans include vision and the Costco Marketplace promises a simple navigation process.

 You could save on auto and home insurance, too.
 When switching to insurance provided through Costco, members said they saved an average of $596 in the first year.
 With those savings, you could buy that pool.

 These might not be frugal choices, but they’re so strange we can’t help but mention them.

 Perhaps, like us, you need extra love and hugs these days.
-Costco has you covered with this cuddly, nearly 8-foot tall plush bear for only $370.
+Costco has you covered with this cuddly, nearly 8-foot tall plush bear for $400.